 • A safety inspection number or certificate, known by different names depending on the province

-• Proof of liability insurance (sometimes referred to as a pink slip and possibly other insurance
+• Proof of insurance (sometimes referred to as a pink slip and possibly other insurance

 • Licence plate number